A representative research project: ecosystem impacts of roadway construction, operation and maintenance.

 - We are developing innovative plans to use highways to collect and treat watershed waters in addition to runoff waters.

 - Focus on passive treatment processes that fit the surroundings, which leads to novel approaches to watershed-scale remediation.

 Bringing undergraduate teaching together with research - the best of both worlds!

-- Funded research is planned with specific tasks that to which undergraduate students can contribute.
+- Funded research is planned with specific tasks that undergraduate students can contribute to.

 - When undergraduates work along side faculty and graduate students, undergraduates